 Estrogen occurs naturally in fennel.
-It is crucial in regulating the female reproductive cycle, and it can also affect fertility.
+It plays a central role in regulating the female reproductive cycle, and it can also determine fertility.

-A mouse study conducted by The University of Texas Southwestern Medical Center found that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite and energy expenditure.
+A study on mice conducted by The University of Texas Southwestern Medical Center found that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite, body fat distribution and energy expenditure.

 Some research has suggested that fennel extract may reduce the effects of premenstrual syndrome (PMS).

-Raw fennel is an excellent source of vitamin C. Vitamin C is essential to collagen, the skin's support system.
-It works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
+Raw fennel is an excellent source of vitamin C. Vitamin C is essential to collagen, the support system of the skin, and also works as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.

-Vitamin C also promotes collagen's ability to smooth wrinkles and improve overall skin texture.
+Vitamin C also promotes the ability of collagen to smooth wrinkles and improve the overall texture of the skin.

 Fennel has a crunchy texture and mildly sweet flavor, making it a pleasant addition to any dish, whether eaten raw or cooked.
-All parts of the fennel plant can be eaten, and the seeds are used as a condiment in many recipes.
+A person can eat all parts of the fennel plant or use the seeds as a condiment.

-When purchasing fennel, look for bulbs that are firm and white or pale green and avoid spotted or bruised ones.
-Stalks should be green and leaves should be straight and bundled together.
-A plant with flowering buds is overripe.
+When buying fennel, avoid spotted or bruised bulbs and look for firmness and a white or pale green color.
+Stalks should be green, and leaves should be straight and bundled together.
+A fennel plant with flowering buds is overripe.

-Fresh fennel will keep in the refrigerator crisper for about 4 days.
-It is best to eat fennel right after purchase because it loses flavor over time.
+Fennel will stay fresh in the refrigerator for about 4 days.
+Eat fennel right after purchase, however, as it loses flavor over time.

-Dried fennel seeds can last for about 6 months in an airtight container, in a cool, dry area, such as a spice cabinet.
+Dried fennel seeds can last for about 6 months in an airtight container or a cool, dry area, such as a spice cabinet.

-To prepare fennel, cut the stalks off the bulb at the base where they sprout and then slice the bulb vertically.
-The fennel leaves, stalks, and bulb can be prepared in a variety of ways:
+To prepare fennel, cut the stalks off the bulb at the base where they sprout and slice the bulb vertically.
+Prepare the fennel leaves, stalks, and bulb in a variety of ways, including:

-- Use the stalks as a soup base or stock
+- using the stalks as a soup base or stock

-- Sauté the leaves and stalks with onions for a quick and easy side
+- sautéing the leaves and stalks with onions for a quick and easy side

-- Mix sliced fennel with a variety of your favorite fresh vegetables for a light, crisp salad
+- mixing sliced fennel with a variety of your favorite fresh vegetables for a light, crisp salad

-- Serve roasted fennel bulbs as an entrée
+- serving roasted fennel bulbs as an entrée

-Some spices, including coriander, fennel, and caraway, may cause severe allergic reactions in some individuals.
-Those who are allergic to these spices should avoid consuming them.
+Some spices, including coriander, fennel, and caraway, might cause severe allergic reactions in some individuals.
+Those who are allergic to these spices should not eat them.

-It is important to remember that a single food cannot prevent disease and improve overall health, but an overall healthy diet can.
-A variety of fresh foods is the key to good health.
+It is important to remember that a single food cannot prevent disease and improve overall health, but a varied, nutritious diet can help.
+Eating a range of fresh foods is the key to good health.